glotzerlab/hoomd-blue/INSTALLING.rst

       2. The `mpcd` component is disabled on AMD GPUs.

+      3. Multi-GPU execution via unified memory is not available.

   - For threaded parallelism on the CPU (required when ``ENABLE_TBB=on``):

     - Intel Threading Building Blocks >= 4.3